Hot Water Heaters

 Services … your Vancouver and Lower Mainland and rural BC hot water heater installation specialist.

-Some of the Gas Water units we install…
+Some of the Gas Water Heaters we install…

 There are also tiny electric storage water heaters with capacities ranging from 8 to 32 litres (2 to 6 gallons) made for installation in kitchen and bath cabinets or on the wall above a sink.
 They can provide hot water long enough for hand washing, or, if plumbed into an existing hot water line, until hot water arrives from a remote high capacity water heater.